 Employers

-Most external auditors are employed by accountancy and business advisory firms.
-This includes both large national firms and small accountancy practices.
-You can also work for the National Audit Office auditing government departments and public bodies.
-There are lots of advertised vacancies for graduates.
+Most external auditors work for accountancy and business advisory firms, including large national organisations and small local practices.
+You could also work for the National Audit Office, auditing government departments and public sector bodies.

 Look for vacancies at: